gregoriokusowski/dotfiles/README.md

 ## Shell

-Given apple is not shipping with zsh by default, why not? ohmyzsh was a bit slow on my old machine, so I'll be using antibody
+Given apple is now shipping with zsh by default, why not? ohmyzsh was a bit slow on my old machine, so I'll be using antibody

 * z